 Hey there, wine enthusiasts!
-English wine week starts on the 17th of June, so it’s time to celebrate English wines and producers from across the country.
+English Wine Week starts on the 17th of June, which means it’s time to celebrate English wines and producers from across the country!

 During the week, English vineyards offer tours and promotions to celebrate the best of English fizz, whilst bars and restaurants highlight their local producers.
 So, what better way to celebrate the week than by raising a glass of your favourite bubbles in support of English producers?

 What is English Wine Week?

 English Wine Week is celebrated annually on the second Saturday in June, this year beginning on the 17th.
 It was started in 2006 by a group of English wine producers with the aim of promoting and improving awareness around the world of English wine.
 Since then, the celebration has grown exponentially alongside the industry.